You served our country.

 At Perkins Studdard, we are committed to making sure the VA upholds its promise to veterans and their families to provide benefits veterans deserve as a result of military service.

 As part of this commitment, we provide free consultations to veterans.
-If you want to consult with us about filing an initial application for benefits or possible appeal of a decision from the VA regarding veterans benefits, you can get a free consultation by completing this short form or calling us at (770) 214-8885.
+If you want to consult with us about possible appeal of a decision from the VA regarding veterans benefits, you can get a free consultation by completing this short form or calling us at (770) 214-8885.

 Articles & Resources